PHASE 3 OF 7

 A step-by-step summary for de-risking your hackathon project.
 Follow this before and during every event.

-Identify the riskiest technical assumption in your idea — spike it first, in 30-60 minutes
+Spike the riskiest technical assumption first, in 30-60 minutes

-Get a walking skeleton working in the first 2 hours — one path, end to end, UI to data
+Get a walking skeleton working in the first 2 hours, one path from UI to data

-If the spike fails, pivot the idea immediately — don't sink more time into a broken assumption
+If the spike fails, pivot immediately instead of sinking time into a broken assumption

-"What I cannot create, I do not understand" — if you can't build the smallest version, rethink the approach
+"What I cannot create, I do not understand."
+Can't build the smallest version?
+Rethink the approach

-Remember: The goal of validation isn't to prove your idea is perfect — it's to find out what's broken before you're 18 hours deep with no backup plan.
-Test early, test in isolation, and trust the blocks you've already proven.
+Remember: Validation isn't about proving your idea is perfect.
+It finds what's broken before you're 18 hours deep with no backup plan.
+Test early, test in isolation, trust only proven blocks.